 Here are three editors you could run into with WordPress:

 1. The Classic Editor

 The “Classic Editor” is the historical WordPress editor.
 It is called the “Classic Editor”, because it is no longer the primary editor.
-It is built on Tiny MCE.
+The Classic editor will look very familiar to you because it is built on Tiny MCE, a frequently used editor on the Internet.
 It is still used to edit products on WooCommerce.

-- The Tiny MCE editor is open source, so it was used in a lot of software in addition to WordPress.
+- The Tiny MCE editor is open source, so it is used in a lot of software in addition to WordPress.

 - It is a “Rich Text” editor, which means that you can add bold text and many other text attributes.

 - In WordPress, you could toggle to HTML editing by clicking the “Text” tab.
 This is very convenient if you know HTML and CSS and just want to make some edits in code.